View Categories

 The Basic structure doctrine is a legal doctrine, according to which, the constitution of a sovereign state has certain provisions in it that are most essential in the functioning of the state and thus the Legislature of state cannot erase these provisions.

-• The theory in itself is an example of a living constitution.
+• Origin: The theory in itself is an example of a living constitution

 • It has emerged from judicial interpretation.

-• Thus, the Judiciary and its interpretation have practically amended the Constitution without a formal amendment.
+• Therefore, the judiciary and its interpretation have effectively altered the Constitution without undergoing a formal amendment process.

 Enroll now for UPSC Online Course